cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 mydata2 = pd.read_csv("Study1_Followup.csv")
 ```

 We can use the function `merge()` to combine the two dataframes.
 To make sure the data matches up, we use the `on` argument to specify that IDs should match.
-That way even if the data is in a different order you will get scores matched together correctly.
+That way even if the data is in a different order, scores will match together correctly.

 ```python